 4. Don’t Race, Follow the Speed Limit

 Being a responsible driver is following traffic signages.
 We can see designated speed limit signs in different locations.
 Each area only allows a certain speed for safety.
-There could also speed limits because of the traffic situation, road conditions, and other reasons that always consider everyone’s safe travel.
+There are speed limits because of the traffic situation, road conditions, and other reasons that always consider everyone’s safe travel.

 5. Don’t Stay Long On Fast Lane

-The fast lane could be a dangerous section of the highway sometimes.
+The fast lane could be sometimes a dangerous section of the highway.
 This is where drivers are usually going fast.
 If a vehicle is traveling at speed, the chance to avoid an accident is smaller because you don’t have enough time to react.
 This is where some cars get out of control that leads to a collision.

 When using the fast lanes, put extra attention on the road.
 Maintain a proper distance from other vehicles around you.
 Follow the maximum and minimum speeds allowed.
 Change lane responsibly and use turning indicators properly.

 It is a good habit to concentrate on the car and road in front of you but you also have to check your surroundings.
 Look at your side and rear mirrors periodically.
 If you are going to turn or change lanes, you must look in the direction you are going.
 Be mindful of other cars near you before changing directions.
 Look for any obstructions, potholes, people, or anything that could be hazardous.
 Monitor your blind spots before making a move.
 Follow the speed limit so you could have time to react to possible sudden dangers.

 7. Sticking In Your Lane

 Stay in your lane as possible.
 Especially when driving on a long stretch of a busy road, it is safer to stay in your lane.
 If you have to change lanes or direction, always be cautious.
 Avoid cutting other cars off on their lane.
 Let other cars pass by on you and concentrate on your driving.
 Maintain a distance from the car in front of you and drive at the allowed speed.